SecOpsNews/news/index.md

 - [HackerNews] Two Chrome Extensions Caught Secretly Stealing Credentials from Over 170 Sites - 1 day ago
 - [SecurityWeek] ServiceNow to Acquire Armis for $7.75 Billion in Cash - 1 day ago
 - [RegisterSoftware] Memory is running out, and so are excuses for software bloat - 1 day ago
-- [BleepingComputer] Microsoft Teams strengthens messaging security by default in January - 1 day ago
+- [BleepingComputer] Microsoft Teams strengthens messaging security by default in January - 2 days ago
-- [BleepingComputer] Malicious extensions in Chrome Web store steal user credentials - 1 day ago
+- [BleepingComputer] Malicious extensions in Chrome Web store steal user credentials - 2 days ago
-- [RegisterSoftware] Like a Virgin Airways bot, planning for the very first time - 1 day ago
+- [RegisterSoftware] Like a Virgin Airways bot, planning for the very first time - 2 days ago
-- [IT Governance] GRC International announces rebranding of IT Governance Ltd to GRC Solutions - 1 day ago
+- [IT Governance] GRC International announces rebranding of IT Governance Ltd to GRC Solutions - 2 days ago
-- [IT Governance] GRC International partners with Bloom Equity for next phase of growth - 1 day ago
+- [IT Governance] GRC International partners with Bloom Equity for next phase of growth - 2 days ago
-- [BleepingComputer] Cyberattack knocks offline France's postal, banking services - 1 day ago
-- [SecurityWeek] Feds Seize Password Database Used in Massive Bank Account Takeover Scheme - 1 day ago
-- [SecurityWeek] Nissan Confirms Impact From Red Hat Data Breach - 1 day ago
-- [HackerNews] Passwd: A walkthrough of the Google Workspace Password Manager - 1 day ago
-- [HackerNews] INTERPOL Arrests 574 in Africa; Ukrainian Ransomware Affiliate Pleads Guilty - 1 day ago
-- [SecurityWeek] NPM Package With 56,000 Downloads Steals WhatsApp Credentials, Data - 1 day ago
-- [BleepingComputer] Italy fines Apple $116 million over App Store privacy policy issues - 1 day ago
-- [SecurityWeek] Italy Antitrust Agency Fines Apple $116 Million Over Privacy Feature; Apple Announces Appeal - 1 day ago
-- [BleepingComputer] Baker University says 2024 data breach impacts 53,000 people - 1 day ago
-- [GitHub] Incident with Issues and Pull Requests - 1 day ago
-- [RegisterSoftware] Pizza restaurant signage caught serving raw Windows - 1 day ago
-- [SecurityWeek] 574 Arrested, $3 Million Seized in Crackdown on African Cybercrime Rings - 1 day ago
-- [HackerNews] U.S. DoJ Seizes Fraud Domain Behind $14.6 Million Bank Account Takeover Scheme - 1 day ago
-- [HackerNews] Critical n8n Flaw (CVSS 9.9) Enables Arbitrary Code Execution Across Thousands of Instances - 1 day ago
-- [SecurityWeek] 3.5 Million Affected by University of Phoenix Data Breach - 1 day ago
-- [HackerNews] FCC Bans Foreign-Made Drones and Key Parts Over U.S. National Security Risks - 1 day ago
-- [SecurityWeek] Cyberattack Disrupts France’s Postal Service and Banking During Christmas Rush - 2 days ago
 - [DataBreaches] Russian-linked hackers appear to have launched a crippling cyberattack on Western New Mexico University - 8 months ago
 - [DataBreaches] SK Telecom vows to take full responsibility for damage from recent data leak - 8 months ago
 - [HackerNews] Storm-1977 Hits Education Clouds with AzureChecker, Deploys 200+ Crypto Mining Containers - 8 months ago